-We might spend our lifetime attempting to halt the spread the sharia law, when God could it do it so quickly and effectively by pouring out His Spirit on the Muslim people and revealing Christ their only true Lord and Savior to them.
+We might spend our lifetime attempting to halt the spread the sharia law, when God could it do it quickly and effectively by pouring out His Spirit on the Muslim people and revealing Christ their only true Lord and Savior to them.

-A reason for choosing the third option is that we do not know God’s plans for the world, for our nation, for our state, or even for our neighbors our ourselves.
+A reason for choosing the third option is that we do not know God’s plans for the world, for our nation, for our state, or even for our neighbors or ourselves.
 How can we then pray intelligently when we do not know what the future holds?

 The first and second explanations (above) point toward misguided and fruitless efforts.
 They serve only to relieve our irritations and frustrations.

-I have read in the newspaper many accounts of leaders urging us to political action, even though the Bible says the weapons of our warfare are not of the flesh.
+I have read in the news many accounts of leaders urging us to political action, even though the Bible says the weapons of our warfare are not of the flesh.
 We are fighting against powerful forces of the spirit world!